brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_dpdt.rst

 :attr:`compute_dpdt`
 ====================

-This keyword can be used to calculate the time derivative of the polarizability via the dot product between the Born effective charge (:term:`BEC`) and the velocity.
+This keyword can be used to calculate the time derivative of the polarization via the dot product between the Born effective charge (:term:`BEC`) and the velocity.
 The keyword is only meaningful for a simulation with the qNEP model trained with target :term:`BEC` values.
 The results will be written to the file :ref:`dpdt.out <dpdt_out>`.